Menu

 At St John’s C of E Primary, it is our intent that we implement our vision of John 10:10 through all areas of school life, including the curriculum.

-“I came that they have life and have it abundantly” John 10:10
+“I came that they may have life, life in all its fullness.”
+John 10:10

 “A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world.
 Computing has deep links with mathematics, science, and design and technology, and provides insights into both natural and artificial systems.
 The core of computing is computer science, in which pupils are taught the principles of information and computation, how digital systems work, and how to put this knowledge to use through programming.
 Building on this knowledge and understanding, pupils are equipped to use information technology to create programs, systems and a range of content.
 Computing also ensures that pupils become digitally literate – able to use, and express themselves and develop their ideas through, information and communication technology – at a level suitable for the future workplace and as active participants in a digital world.” – National Curriculum 2014